jax-ml/jax/docs/design_notes/jax_versioning.md

 ## How are `jax` and `jaxlib` versioned?

+Summary: `jax` and `jaxlib` share the same version number in the JAX source tree, but are released as separate Python packages.
-Summary: `jax`'s version must be greater than or equal to `jaxlib`'s version, and `jaxlib`'s version must be greater than or equal to the minimum `jaxlib` version specified by `jax`.
+When installed, the `jax` package version must be greater than or equal to `jaxlib`'s version, and `jaxlib`'s version must be greater than or equal to the minimum `jaxlib` version specified by `jax`.